CodePushGo/website/src/content/blog/en/live-updates-faq-answers-for-app-developers.md

 });
 ```

-Capgo adds an extra layer of security with encryption and flexible deployment options.
-According to Martin Donadieu, Capgo's founder, these features are tailored to meet real-world developer needs and app store requirements.
+CodePushGo adds an extra layer of security with encryption and flexible deployment options.
+According to Martin Donadieu, CodePushGo's founder, these features are tailored to meet real-world developer needs and app store requirements.

 To refine your [update process](https://capgo.app/docs/plugin/cloud-mode/manual-update/), use **Ionic Appflow** to monitor deployment success rates and user adoption.
 This setup ensures your app stays responsive and current.